Skip to Content, Navigation, or Footer.

 “We demand the line item expenses so we can maximize our ability to come to you guys and [the] senate and confidently say we know where this money is going, and we're confident where this money is going,” Teerlinck said.

 Teerlinck said 46.3% of clubs rely on student union funding every year.
-The CCC handed out $1.4 million in funding last year.
+Although clubs requested $1.4 million in funding last year, the CCC was only able to distribute $384,000.

 Some senators expressed concern that too much money was being spent on student union organizations, while not enough money was being spent on student clubs.